Hamee Corp. (3134) |

 Could you explain your strategies for growth in the commerce business?

+We will continue to improve our brand by strengthening our in-house products.
+As I mentioned earlier, in-house products now account for around 60% overall.
 As we already have business partnerships for wholesale with leading retailers, rather than increasing buyers, we will put effort into strengthening relations with current business partners.
 In order to do so, it will be necessary to strengthen our in-house products and improve our brand.
 We have been able to set up a "Hamee Corner" on the first floor of the Kansai branch of a leading mass retailer.
 I want to make it possible for us to expand this kind of idea to other stores and mass retailers.
 Meanwhile, when it comes to online retail, the strength of the appeal to the target market greatly depends on how the site is created and displayed.
 I want to put serious thought into creating websites that make the target market clear by diversifying the brands.
 We have already begun working on several brands, including "ROOT CO.," mobile gear suitable for the outdoor activities, "Kawaii Kan," specializing in cute goods (and handling character merchandise), and "Ketchup!" smartphone accessories targeted at girls.
 As we have the "Next Engine," even if we develop numerous brands and stores (such as "Hamee" mobile accessories and goods stores on Amazon, Rakuten, and Yahoo shopping) we will not incur any great cost.
+The proportion of our in-house products is also increasing, meaning that as well as the need to consider what kinds of products we want to develop, there is a need to further strengthen the management of each product.
+In stocking and selling, while our wide range of products is one of our strengths, we are also able to respond flexibly based on trends.
+However, as we improve our manufacturing function this will become more difficult.
+A product lineup is necessary, but we also need sales that do not always rely on the product lineup, and for that reason we need to improve our brand power.

 Characteristics and strengths of the platform business